-Website speed web hosting or optimization?
+Website speed, web hosting, or optimization?

 In the world where websites are visited from 80% from mobile and website speed is a Google ranking factor, you should consider AMP or great technical optimization along with great web hosting.
-We all should know how much speed influence on your website when we watch things from a customer perspective or Google perspective.
+We all should know how much speed influence on your website need when we watch things from a customer perspective or Google perspective.

-There are three major plans for every web hosting provider Shared, VPS and Dedicated hosting plans.
+There are three major plans for every web hosting provider Shared, VPS, and Dedicated hosting plans.
 Not everyone can afford a dedicated server or even VPS depend on the web hosting provider.

-What is shared, VPS and dedicated hosting
+What is shared, VPS, and dedicated hosting?

 Simply in a few words Shared hosting is one computer (server), one operating system(OS) shared by many accounts.

-VPS is actually shared hosting but every account has his own OS (virtually) and shares precise amount of performance (can be upgraded easily) opposite from shared hosting where every account share one server’s performances.
+VPS is actually shared hosting but every account has his own OS (virtually) and shares a precise amount of performance (can be upgraded easily) opposite from shared hosting where every account share one server’s performances.

 Should you use AMP?

-Well as everything else AMP has pros and cons.
+Well like everything else AMP has pros and cons.
 AMP is fast but it’s limited after this everyone will catch me for eyes because if you aren’t news publisher (Google rich snippets) there is no point using AMP right now.
 Don’t get me wrong AMP is future but if you can’t do it right it’s nasty.
 If you remember a few years ago OLED and SAMOLED screens started to manufacturing and use in mobile phones.
 Still, most of the screens are LED but slowly everyone is going to OLED (LG’s version) and SAMOLED (Samsung’s version)